Human Motion Capture from Loose and Sparse Inertial Sensors with Garment-aware Diffusion Models: Abstract

 \section{Abstract}

 Motion capture using sparse inertial sensors has shown great promise due to its portability and lack of occlusion issues compared to camera-based tracking.
 Existing approaches typically assume that IMU sensors are tightly attached to the human body.
 However, this assumption often does not hold in real-world scenarios.
-In this paper, we present a new task of full-body human pose estimation using sparse, loosely attached IMU sensors.
-To solve this task, we simulate IMU recordings from an existing garment-aware human motion dataset.
-We developed transformer-based diffusion models to synthesize loose IMU data and estimate human poses based on this challenging loose IMU data.
-In addition, we show that incorporating garment-related parameters while training the model on simulated loose data effectively maintains expressiveness and enhances the ability to capture variations introduced by looser or tighter garments.
-Experiments show that our proposed diffusion methods trained on simulated and synthetic data outperformed the state-of-the-art methods quantitatively and qualitatively, opening up a promising direction for future research.
+In this paper, we present \emph{Garment Inertial Poser} (GaIP), a method for estimating full-body poses from sparse and loosely attached IMU sensors.
+We first simulate IMU recordings using an existing garment-aware human motion dataset.
+Our transformer-based diffusion models synthesize loose IMU data and estimate human poses from this challenging loose IMU data.
+We also demonstrate that incorporating garment-related parameters during training on loose IMU data effectively maintains expressiveness and enhances the ability to capture variations introduced by looser or tighter garments.
+Our experiments show that our diffusion methods trained on simulated and synthetic data outperform state-of-the-art inertial full-body pose estimators, both quantitatively and qualitatively, opening up a promising direction for future research on motion capture from such realistic sensor placements.